NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 A schedule set can be applied to an entire building, a story, a space type, or an individual space.

-This subtab has two kinds of drop zones.
+This sub-tab has two kinds of drop zones.
 You can drop schedule sets from My Model or Library into the bottom of the left pane, or you can drop individual schedules into the drop zones in the main body.

 ------